JackXueIndiana/Spark-RevoScaleR-Examples/README.md

 Time: user system elapsed 1.832 1.184 83.746
 Comments: The required 12x6x2=144GB is beyond what we have.

-Finally, we show an example to deal with Hive table and parquet files.
+Finally, we show examples on how to retrieve data from Hive (table hivesampletable) and parquet files (in /share/claimsParquet) and utlize the data to build models.